 We also consult regularly with the Center's diverse group of Affiliated

-TBA - Forming in Fall 2014.
+TBA - Forming soon.
 This working committee of KU faculty and

 staff helps the Gunn Center navigate through KU bureaucracy to get things done.